 Why?
-Because you have to know who they specifically are to fully leverage.
+Because you have to know who they specifically are to leverage fully.
 When you can tie early demand behavior to a contact record, you can instantly activate it through the multiple channels that a full contact record contains – email address, phone number, physical address, and maybe even a social media profile URL.

-If you enable a click with consent business rule for your digital demand gen efforts, you can incorporate click-driven behavior into your marketing automation or CRM.
-Then the simple adjustment and then application of lead scoring to these early engagers enables you to apply nurture to their activity and drive them further into their buying cycle.
+If you enable a click-with-consent business rule for your digital demand gen efforts, you can incorporate click-driven behavior into your marketing automation or CRM.
+Then the simple adjustment and application of lead scoring to these early engagers enable you to apply nurture to their activity and drive them further into their buying cycle.
 All without a form completion.

-Of course, if you’ve invested in an ABM tool or are simply having intent data appended to your customer/prospect domains, you’re applying an example of early demand to your demand gen efforts.
-While it’s aggregated, third-party data, it can still power campaigns that are seeking to foster and capture individual engagement at those domains.
+Of course, if you’ve invested in an ABM tool or have intent data appended to your customer/prospect domains, you’re applying an example of early demand to your demand gen efforts.
+While it’s aggregated, third-party data, it can still power campaigns seeking to foster and capture individual engagement in those domains.

 For years, I’ve argued for the value and use of early demand data.
 Identifying, capturing, and leveraging early demand data is crucial for gaining a competitive advantage when considering how many marketers wait until a form is completed.
 In the days of buying groups, self-education, and privacy concerns, eliminating the form is, in my opinion, a necessity and is in keeping with content marketing best practices.
 With the ratio of clicks to form completions being 2x+, leveraging early demand data can power a much greater demand gen scale.